 Football season and dove hunting season both kick off in September.
 Bacon-Wrapped Dove Jalapeno Poppers are the perfect football party fare.
 It combines two of my husbands favorite things: Alabama football and hunting.
 If your football season begins before your mourning dove season starts, just thaw a bag of frozen dove breasts from last year-you did freeze some, right?

 When your husband and son bring home a mess of dove from their first dove hunt of the season and SEC college football is on the next day (2018), what do you cook with them?
 Bacon-Wrapped Dove Jalapeno Poppers, of course.

-Scott and Grayson were invited to attend an all-day dove hunt in Helena, Alabama last year.
-This is one of those father/son outdoor adventures they look forward to every year and it’s a bonus when they can get home in time to watch Alabama play football the same night!
+Scott and Grayson (my husband and son) were invited to attend an all-day dove hunt in Helena, Alabama last year.
+This is one of those father/son outdoor adventures they look forward to every year and it's a bonus when they can get home in time to watch Alabama play football the same night!

 I get it.
 Father/son bonding.
 Men (and a few women) swapping past hunting stories over pulled pork and sweet tea before hitting the field.
 Everyone's decked out in leaf ware, sunglasses and cooling towels....because it's HOT in Alabama in September.

 I'm happy to let them go off on these adventures and stay back home in the A/C awaiting their arrival to cook whatever they bring back.
 This arrangement works for me.
 I have a feeling it works well for Scott and Grayson because for most game hunting, you have to be very still and quiet.
 I think they know that would be hard for me to do.

 They did say dove hunting is a little different.
 You can talk and cut up while waiting for the birds to just fly overhead.
 But, then there's the Alabama heat and humidity....I like our arrangement of hunter and cook.